VERTEBRAL COLUMN OVERVIEW

 OVERVIEW

-• The spine, composed of vertebrae from the skull to the coccyx, protects the spinal cord within the vertebral canal
+• Your spine, composed of vertebrae from your skull to your coccyx, protects the spinal cord within the vertebral canal

-• Supports the head and provides attachment for ribs and back muscles
+• Supports your head and provides attachment for your ribs and back muscles

-• Features primary and secondary curvatures that enhance balance, flexibility, and structural integrity
+• Features primary and secondary curvatures that give your body balance, flexibility, and structural integrity

-• Contains the vertebral canal that houses the spinal cord
+• Contains the vertebral canal that houses and protects your spinal cord

 Vertebral Regions

-• The vertebral column is composed of vertebrae and consists of distinct regions:
+• Your vertebral column is composed of vertebrae and consists of distinct regions:

 • Cervical region: